Grim-/Outward.Mount/docs/MountComponents.md

  ColorableComp
 >
 > Forces a species to spawn in, as a certain color, the
-> color is in hexadecimal format.
+> color is in hexadecimal format, this can also be achieved through the MountSpecies XML

 ```xml
 <MountCompProp CompName="ColorableComp" xsi:type="ColorableCompProp">